tubepress/tubepress/src/main/assembly/resources/wordpress/readme.txt

 * Improved visual feedback during Ajax operations (closes issue 142 )
 * Better upgrade notice for TubePress Pro users in a WordPress environment (closes issue 252 )
 * Graceful handling of single video embedding when video isn't found (closes issue 267 )
-* Broken gallery when trying to display Vimeo videos with JW FLV Media Player (closes issue 242 )
+* Broken gallery when trying to display Vimeo videos with JW Player (closes issue 242 )
 * Incorrect detection of multi-gallery mode in some circumstances (closes issue 238 )
 * Duplicate videos no longer appear in galleries (closes issue 248 )
 * Private Vimeo videos no longer appear in galleries